 When struggling with the occasional bout of writer’s block, I find that short stories are a great antidote (see SHORT STORIES).
 Several of these appear in Enough!
 Thirty Stories of Fielding Life’s Little Curve Balls.

-I am a member of Mystery Writers of America, Sisters in Crime, and the North Carolina Writers' Network.
+I am a member of Mystery Writers of America and Sisters in Crime.